 A newspaper account of the Irex's 9000th dive stated that the construction of the Irex had been authorized by an act of Congress on 17 June 1940.
 However, this account is not reliable.

 The twenty-five or thirty Tench-class submarines built and completed between 1944 and 1946 represented an improvement over the previous Gato and Balao classes only in regard to a better arrangement of ballast tanks and interior machinery.
-The only visible difference was in the armament they carried.
+The only visible difference was in their armament.
 The first of the class was the U.S.S.
-Tench SS-417, commissioned on 6 October 1944.
+Tench SS-417, which was commissioned on 6 October 1944.
 Most of the class, including the Irex, did not enter service in sufficient time for a war patrol.

-Final delivery to the Navy and commissioning took place on 14 May 1945 at Portsmouth, at which time the boat received hull number SS-482 and was placed under the command of Commander John D. Crowley.
+Final delivery to the Navy and commissioning took place on 14 May 1945 at Portsmouth, at which time the boat received hull number SS-482 and was placed under the command of Commander John Daniel Crowley on that same date.
 Both the Captain and the Exec, James W. Liddell, came from the ill-fated USS Flier, which had struck a mine in the Pacific during the war, with eight survivers.
+For the Flier, see Michael Surma, USS Flier (2009).
 The XO served on the Irex until December 1945.
 The first Chief of the Boat was Eugene F. Zeimer.

 The XO was James W. Liddell, Jr., who died on 27 May 2004 in Conestoga, PA.
 He left the Navy after the Second World War and founded a company that he named the Irex Corporation.
 I believe the COB was Eugene Zeimer.